IRCAD/sight/libs/core/service/README.md

 # sight::service

-This is one of the most important library in _Sight_.
+This is one of the most important libraries in _Sight_.
 It defines extension points for _services_ and _appConfig_:
 - **Factory**: allows to define new services.
 - **Config**: creates service configurations that can be shared between different services.
 - **AppConfig**: application configuration that describe a set of data, services and connections. **This is the main way to create applications in _Sight_.**